ishubd/computer-networking/networking/OSI-model.md

 # 5. Session layer

 This layer is responsible for negotiating the parameter and end of the communication.
 Bringing that session online.
-So, we can send that information, maintaing the session and tearing the session down once we no longer need them.
+So, we can send that information, maintaining the session and tearing the session down once we no longer need them.
 This layer services include authentication and reconnection after an interruption.

 - PDU - Data
 - Communication establishment